grad-f/image-resample/README.md

 A few notes about the implementation:
 <p><ul style="padding-left:20px">
   <li>Separable filters.</li>
-  <li>Two-pass vertical followed by horizontal resampling, array stores intermediate results for each row to avoid redundant computations which saves clock cycles.</li>
+  <li>Two-pass horizontal followed by vertical resampling, array stores intermediate results to avoid redundant computations which saves clock cycles.</li>
   <li>Sets the radius of our convolution depending on whether we are downsampling or upsampling.</li>

-<li>By resampling a row at a time using the intermediate buffer, it is more likely that the row of intermediate values remain in higher levels of cache (exploits principles of locality)</li>
-</p></ul>

 <p>To go faster, I'd likely next look at using parallel hardware via SIMD intrinsics.
 I may get around to that, I may not!</p>

 When upsampling, we can afford to use a smaller filter radius because the alias spectra and base spectrum in frequency domain should be far enough apart that they don't mix and introduce artifacts.